david-demainlalune/lein-gen-src/README.md

 # lein-gen-src

-A Leiningen plugin to generate source files with their corresponding test files (clojure.test).
+ gen-src is a Leiningen plugin that generates source and test template files (clojure.test).
 The plugin assumes that you want the generated files in the namespace of the project.
+The plugin only works in the context of a leiningen project.
 There is no provision to re-define the top namespace qualifier. i.e. This is an exercise project more than anything else.

-The plugin is meant to be added to the user profile in ~/.lein/profiles.clj instead of directly in project.clj.
-But of course, this is matter of taste.
+For convenience, you might want to add the plugin to the user profile in ~/.lein/profiles.clj instead of directly in project.clj.

 The plugin is not on clojars.
 If you want to install it localy, you can follow [this] (http://david-demainlalune.github.io/blog/2013/08/07/clojure-private-repositories-and-lein-plugins/) procedure.